Recent research completed by PwC, revealed that New Zealand remains one of the most co-operative economies globally, currently generating 18% of GDP.

 A repeated message heard from senior leaders throughout the day was, ‘For New Zealand to keep its spot on the global stage as a small but thriving economy punching above its weight, the focus on sustainable choices across the entire business must be part of the businesses’ DNA’.

 The discussions highlighted the global move of organisations seeking B-corp certification, where businesses look to balance purpose with profit to ensure they consider the impact their business decisions have on the wider community and environment.
-Those co-operatives who have already sought to apply for registration spoke of how the co-operative model (given their fundamental principles) greatly supports achieving this outcome; open and voluntary membership; democratic member control; member economic participation; autonomy and independence, education and training; cooperation among cooperatives; and concern for community.
+Those co-operatives who have already sought to apply for registration spoke of how the co-operative model (given their fundamental principles) greatly supports achieving this outcome; open and voluntary membership; democratic member control; member economic participation; autonomy and independence, education and training; cooperation among cooperatives; and concern for the community.

 Trends in consumer behaviour globally show that the attention to sustainable practices, from supply chain decisions to employment equality and governance diversity of thought, is becoming more critical during the decision-making process for potential consumers, shareholders and investors.